edwardday7/cs467-travel-planner/README.md

 In addition to setting up MySQL, you will also need to set the following environment variable:
 - AZURE_STORAGE_CONNECTION_STRING - Obtain this value from Edward as it's a secret.
 Allows for photo uploads.
 - MAPBOX_TOKEN - Obtain from Sterling.
 Mapbox token API key.
-- OPEN_WEATHER_TOKEN" - Obtain from Sterling.
+- OPEN_WEATHER_TOKEN - Obtain from Sterling.
 Weather API key.

 ### Running Locally